msupply-foundation/msupply_docs/content/health-supply-hub/supplier/faq.md

 When submitting a quote you should submit under the legal entity /organisation that would be legally responsible for supplying that product.
 Therefore each company/legal entity should be registered on HSH, you'll need to login with a different user account for each organisation.

-A separate username and password is required for each organisation, if you'd like help setting this up, please contact `health-supply-hub@msupply.foundation` for assistance.
+A separate username and password is required for each organisation, if you'd like help setting this up, please contact [Health Supply Hub Support Team](mailto:health-supply-hub@msupply.foundation) for assistance.

 ### My Personalised Link To Register Has Expired.
 What Do I Do?